CSIRO-enviro-informatics/loci.cat/integration-api.md

 ## What

-A REST API to a Loc-I Integrated Cache.
+A REST API to a Loc-I Integrated Cache and other related data sources.

 ## Why